fel1x-developer/fel1x-developer/README.md

 Other goals that will be conducted if I have enough time.
 - port Wayland to FreeBSD COMPLETELY
+- create a POSIX checking framework(maybe SUS 2018 is included)

 <!---
 fel1x-developer/fel1x-developer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.